mstallmo/aperture/README.md

 Project changes and releases will be captured in the [CHANGELOG.md](CHANGELOG.md) file that can be found in this repository.

 ## Code of Conduct
-The espial project follows a strict community code of conduct.
+The aperature project follows a strict community code of conduct.
 Information about our code of conduct can be found at [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)

 ## Contact
 Mason Stallmo <masonstallmo@gmail.com>